 (c) Right to File Other Complaints.
 This policy shall not alter or affect the right of any person to make a charge of discrimination with any State or federal agency with jurisdiction over such claims, file a grievance under a collective bargaining agreement, or consult a private attorney.

 (d) Education and Training.
 Prevention is the best tool for the elimination of sexual harassment.
 All City and County commissions, departments, boards and agencies shall provide to each of their supervisory employees a copy of this ordinance with a written explanation of the most current procedure for filing a complaint.
-Each appointing officer shall require his or her supervisory personnel to instruct all employees under their supervision of the contents of this ordinance and of the Civil Service and Human Resources Department procedures for filing and processing a complaint.
+Each appointing officer shall require their supervisory personnel to instruct all employees under their supervision of the contents of this ordinance and of the Civil Service and Human Resources Department procedures for filing and processing a complaint.
 Each appointing officer shall provide to or acquire for its supervisory personnel a periodic training program designed to educate and thereby prevent sexual harassment.

 (e) Department of Human Resources Reports.